clear-crab/clear-crab/README.md

 Right now, building Clear Crab only works with some known versions of Visual Studio.
-If you have a more recent version installed and the build system doesn't understand, you may need to force rustbuild to use an older version.
+If you have a more recent version installed and the build system doesn't understand, you may need to force the build system to use an older version.
 This can be done by manually calling the appropriate vcvars file before running the bootstrap.